 This training is required of all UWT staff employees and should be repeated at least once every five years.

-There are no sessions currently scheduled for UW Tacoma.
+There are no sessions currently scheduled at UW Tacoma.
+A session will be scheduled at UW Tacoma for spring 2017 - more details to come.
 In the meantime, Online Ethics Training is available through UW Internal Audit, or you may register for the training course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.

 Have your UWNetID, your supervisor’s name and email address ready so that a training record can be sent to your supervisor to verify your completion of the course.
 Supervisors will be notified when their employee completes this training and will follow-up as necessary to ensure that all employees in their units have satisfied this requirement.